stonerlab/snakemake-wrappers/README.md

 - `cmc_constraint_theta`: Constrained Monte Carlo theta constraint
 - `cmc_constraint_phi`: Constrained Monte Carlo phi constraint
 - `settings`: A string with any additional settings for JAMS.

+**NOTE**: String settings in JAMS config files must use double quotes (") and so the string given to `settings` in the params must use single quotes for the python definition of the string so that you can use double quotes inside of the string.